Datacube segmentation via Deep Spectral Clustering: Methods: Deep Clustering with AutoEncoders

 where we have defined

-Notice that we need to have an implementation of the IKMeans clustering algorithm which does not break the back-propagation algorithm.
-In order to do so, we have written a PyTorch module for that, by ensuring adherence to the differentiable programming paradigm.
+It is important to notice that the implementation of the IKMeans clustering algorithm has to be written in a way that it does not break the back-propagation algorithm.
+We implemented IKMeans as a \textsc{PyTorch} module, which ensures adherence to the differentiable programming paradigm.